paulie-rodriguez/paulie-rodriguez/README.md

 # Yo! 👋🏽
 ## I'm Paulie Rodriguez, I do UX design and code.
-## I'm currently not job hunting, hit me up if you wanna play halo though!
+## I've quit coding to live on a farm, hit me up if you wanna play halo though!
-### My current tech stack is:
+### My tech stack is:
 - React.js, Gatsby, Next 💻
 - TailwindCSS, Chakra-UI, Styled-components 🎨
-- Netlify CMS, Contentful CMS 📩
+- Contentful CMS 📩
 - Markdown and MDX.js 😈
 - Figma and Sketch 📐

-### Checkout my [Portfolio](http://paulierodriguez.dev/) for my work!

 <!--
 **paulie-rodriguez/paulie-rodriguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.